Hurricanes baseball prepares to utilize different strategy, new faces for upcoming season

 “I think we’re going to have to run more,” Morris said.
 “I don’t think we’re going to have as much power given the middle-of-the-lineup guys we lost.
 I think we’re going to have to pitch again, which is the name of the game, play really solid defense and play small ball.”

 Miami will rely heavily on junior pitchers Michael Mediavilla and Jesse Lepore to lead the team on the mound.
 Last season, Mediavilla was the Hurricanes’ best weekend pitcher, going 11–2 with a 3.40 ERA in 18 starts and leading Miami in strikeouts and innings pitched.
 Lepore, who served as the Canes’ midweek starter in 2016, is slotted for weekend series this season after finishing last year with a perfect 9–0 record on the hill.
-Lepore struck out 57 batters in 73.2 innings a season ago, posting a 2.20 ERA and six shutout innings in his lone ACC start against Georgia Tech in the ACC Baseball Championship.
+Lepore struck out 57 batters in 73.2 innings a season ago, posting a 2.20 ERA.
+He pitched six shutout innings in his lone ACC start against Georgia Tech in the ACC Baseball Championship.

 Sophomore right-hander Frankie Bartow will step into the closer’s role, replacing 2016 NCBWA Stopper of the Year Bryan Garcia.
 Bartow finished 6–0 with a 2.72 ERA in 56.1 innings pitched in his freshman campaign.